Coronavirus Benefit Information

 Q: Is a provider allowed to check me for illness, such as a fever, before allowing me to be treated?

 Yes.
-Please expect that providers and their staff will implement patient screening exams, such as survey questions and temperature checks, to help protect medical staff.
+Please expect that providers and their staff will do a COVID-19 screening, such as asking questions and taking your temperature, to help protect medical staff.
 The CDC recommends this practice for healthcare settings and healthcare providers.
 This means that if you have a non-urgent appointment and you are found to have a fever when initially screened at that office visit, the provider will likely not treat you.
 Instead, you may first need to be checked for COVID by your primary care doctor or an urgent care provider.
 If your survey answers and temperature are normal, then COVID testing is not required for an office visit.

 Q. What if I need food or other supplies?

 If you are able to get to the store, many local groceries are offering senior-only shopping hours or curb-side pick-up if you order online.
 Call your local store and find out.
 If you cannot get to the store – if you are sick or have underlying health conditions, do you have family or friends who can help out?
 They can drop off supplies outside your door.
 A lot of restaurants are offering basic groceries for pick-up or delivery.
 Call a few near you and ask (or visit their website).

 If you’re online, this is a great time to try a service like Amazon or Instacart (will pick up and deliver from your local grocery store).
 If you’re not online, call and ask a neighbor – or drop a note in their mailbox.
 We are seeing many communities draw together to support one another.